Joshua Gibson Sr.

 Still just 26, Josh batted .358 for the 1938 Homestead Grays.
 He tied for the Negro National League lead with two triples and tied for second with 8 homers, trailing Suttles by six.
 Gibson then helped lead Santa Clara to the Cuban Winter League title by batting .356 and slugging .638.
 He set a CWL record with 11 homers in 163 AB, a mark that would not be broken until the schedule would be significantly expanded.
 He also led the league with 50 runs, a sign that he likely also drew many walks.

 In 1939, Gibson batted .341 and returned to the leader spot in homers (17, five more than Suttles and more than double the third place total of Buck Leonard) and tied for third with two triples.
 More impressively, he did it while only playing 29 games.
 Gibson also hit .380 with 6 homers in the Puerto Rican Winter League, leading in homers and trailing only Perucho Cepeda in average.
+He got the nickname Trucutu in Puerto Rico, based off a popular cartoon character.
 In the first East-West Game of the year, Gibson was 0 for 3.
 In the second contest, he drove in four runs as the East's cleanup hitter, tripling in 2 at-bats and scoring a run.
 He also walked twice and had a sacrifice.
 In the 1939-40 winterball season, Josh hit .380 with six homers in the Puerto Rican Winter League, placing him third in home runs behind Buck Leonard and Roy Campanella in an off-winter.
 Gibson only hit .167 for Homestead in limited action in 1940 before jumping to the Mexican League.

 1940-41: Mexican League legend - plus Puerto Rico dominance